ParisNeo/FaceAnalyzer/README.md

 2. opencv used for drawing and image morphing
 3. scipy used for efficient delaulay triangulation
 4. numpy, as any thing that uses math
+5. For some examples, you may need some additional libraries:
+    - For face_recognizer_facenet (under opencv examples set) you need to install tensorflow 2.0 or later
+    - For pygame examples, install pygame
+    - For SQTUI you need to install SQTUI with either PyQT5 or PySide2

 ## How to install
 Just install from pipy.